How to carry out a leak test

 Is your bill higher than expected after a read has been taken?
 If you can’t think of a logical reason for the increased usage, chances are you have a leak.
 They’re not always noticeable but they can waste a lot of water (and money!) if they’re not fixed, so it’s important for both the finances of your business and the environment to take the right steps…

-2. Find your meter, it should be outside your property.
-If you’ve found one, but aren't sure it's yours, you can check the meter serial number matches that on your invoices
+2. Find your meter– it should be outside your property.
+If you’ve found one but aren't sure if it's yours, you can check if the meter serial number matches what's on your invoices.

 If there’s no change to the water meter readings throughout this whole test then no water is escaping and there is no leak, you’re probably just using more water.
 For tips on how to reduce your usage and costs, check out this post.